 Anita is learning bridge.
 She's a fine cook who prepares Indian food better than many Indians.
 Gary and I were the recipients of a jar of her home-made chutney.

 Don can once again enjoy the mountains.
 Life in Cotacachi is bringing them good health, prosperity and satisfaction at a whole new level.
+They are convinced that their decision to retire in Ecuador was a good one.

 Don and Anita have plans for other philanthropic projects in service to the community of Cotacachi.
 As Don says, "We are not totally motivated by making big bucks.
 Giving back is what we want to do.
 For me, it will be a natural progression to walk the halls of Hacienda de las Flores, talking to the residents, and helping out whenever I can."